DGAP-Public Voting Rights: WESTGRUND Aktiengesellschaft (english) () | aktiencheck.de

 dpa-AFX

-DGAP Voting Rights Announcement: WESTGRUND Aktiengesellschaft WESTGRUND Aktiengesellschaft: Release according to Article 26, Section 1 of the WpHG [the German Securities Trading Act] with the objective of Europe-wide distribution
+DGAP Voting Rights Announcement: WESTGRUND Aktiengesellschaft Correction of a release from 13.02.2017, 17:30 CET/CEST - WESTGRUND Aktiengesellschaft: Release according to Article 26, Section 1 of the WpHG [the German Securities Trading Act] with the objective of Europe-wide distribution

 The issuer is solely responsible for the content of this announcement.